-Parasites living in the human body, photos - hidden diseases with serious consequences.
+Parasites living in the human body, photo - hidden diseases with serious consequences.
 How to determine the presence of parasites in the human body What can live inside a person

 Man is a unique creation.
-Until now, all the possibilities of the human body are unknown.
-And those that we learn about from scientific research are amazing and make you think.
+All the capabilities of the human body are still unknown.
+And those that we learn about from scientific research are amazing and make us think.
 We have collected 103 facts about the human body that will delight and surprise you!

 • The only part of the body that does not have a blood supply is the cornea of the eye.
 It receives oxygen directly from the air.

-• The human brain has a capacity of over 4 terabytes.
+• The capacity of the human brain exceeds 4 terabytes.

-• Up to seven months, a baby can breathe and swallow at the same time.
+• Up to seven months, the baby can breathe and swallow at the same time.

 • Your skull is made up of 29 different bones.

-• When you sneeze, all bodily functions stop, even the heart.
+• When you sneeze, all body functions stop, even the heart.

-• The nerve impulse from the brain moves at a speed of 274 km/h.
+• A nerve impulse from the brain moves at a speed of 274 km/h.

-• One human brain generates more electrical impulses in one day than all the phones in the world combined.
+• One human brain generates more electrical impulses in one day than all the world's phones combined.

-• The average human body contains enough sulfur to kill all the fleas on the average dog, carbon to make 900 pencils, potassium to fire a toy gun, fat to make 7 bars of soap, and enough water to fill a 50 liter barrel.
+• The average human body contains enough sulfur to kill all the fleas on an average dog, carbon to make 900 pencils, potassium to fire a toy cannon, fat to make 7 bars of soap, and enough water to fill a 50 liter barrel.

 • The human heart pumps 48 million gallons of blood in its lifetime.

-• 50,000 cells in your body are dying and being replaced by new ones while you are reading this sentence.
+• 50,000 cells in your body are dying and being replaced by new ones as you read this sentence.

-• The fetus acquires fingerprints at the age of 3 months.
+• The embryo acquires fingerprints at the age of 3 months.

 • Women's hearts beat faster than men's.